 So there you have it.
 Now is the best time of year to go out hunting for galls, and a lovely walk around your nearest country park not only gives you a great sense of wellbeing, looking for oak galls gives you a greater appreciation of the methods of the past.
-To find out how to make iron gall ink, follow my guide here.
+If you want to purchase an Ink Making Kit, please contact me: email@example.com.

 Sara Charles is a 'historical re-maker', recreating medieval manuscript production techniques to understand the practices of the past.